 Rae A. Stonehouse is a Canadian born author & speaker.
 His professional career as a Registered Nurse working predominantly in psychiatry/mental health, has spanned four decades.

 Rae has embraced the principal of CANI (Constant and Never-ending Improvement) as promoted by thought leaders such as Tony Robbins and brings that philosophy to each of his publications and presentations.

 Rae has dedicated the latter segment of his journey through life to overcoming his personal inhibitions.
 As a 27+ year member of Toastmasters International he has systematically built his self-confidence and communicating ability.
 He is passionate about sharing his lessons with his readers and listeners.
 His publications thus far are of the personal/professional self-help, self-improvement genre and systematically offer valuable sage advice on a specific topic.

 His writing style can be described as being conversational.
 As an author Rae strives to have a one-to-one conversation with each of his readers, very much like having your own personal self-development coach.
 Rae is known for having a wry sense of humour that features in his publications.

-E=Emcee Squared: Tips & Techniques to Becoming a Dynamic Master of Ceremonies.
+The Savvy Emcee: How to be a Dynamic Master of Ceremonies.

 Power of Promotion: On-line Marketing for Toastmasters Club Growth